OnahPmi/Multiple-Ligand-Docking-with-Vina/README.md

        ```bash
        ./obabel_prep_ligands
        ```

-   - When prompted:
+3. **Follow the Prompts:**
-     - For the question "Are your ligands contained in a single file [y/n]?", type `y` or `yes`.
+   - For the question "Are your ligands contained in a single file [y/n]?", type `y` if the contained in a single file or `n` if not.
-     - For the prompt "Input name of ligands file," type the name of the ligand file (e.g., `raw_ligand.sdf`) and hit enter.
+   - For a single file, enter the name of your ligand file when prompted.
+E.g., `raw_ligand.sdf`
+   - For multiple files, specify the folder containing your ligand files.
+E.g., `raw_ligands`

 4. **Completion**:
    - Once the conversion is complete, a new folder named `prepared_ligands` will be created.